emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 > 10 ng is widely used as a general starting point, this is usually enough DNA to amplify your desired gene.
 If the sample is suspected to contain more inhibitors, decrease this starting value.
 If the sample is not amplifying, a troubleshooting option is to decrease and increase this value.
 Starting with 10 ng in one 100 μl well that is split into triplicate wells for the PCR steps, 3.33 ng of DNA is needed per reaction (3.33 ng in 33 uL per reaction).
 Standardize the DNA concentration of each sample prior to amplification.

 5. Make positive mixture control by adding 0.5 μl of each sample into its own well (if doing dilutions on plates) or tube (if doing dilutions in PCR strip tubes).
 6. Make master mix stock solution.
 Forward and reverse primers will come in 100 uM stock solutions, dilute this to 10 uM.
 Keep master mix stock solution on ice.
+7. Multiply the below values by the number of samples (x # number of replicates) plus negative controls and buffer room for error (i.e. (8 samples x 3 replicates) + 1 negative control + 0.5 for error = 25.5 reactions).
+The amount you include for error will depend on your comfortability and experience level with pipetting.

-Master Mix calculations:
+Master Mix calculations (per reaction):

 |      25µl RXN       	|    24 uL MM + 1 uL DNA        	|   	|  	|
 |------------	|------------	|------------------	|-------------	|